katherinerbanis/CMPSC467_Project1/Project Report.md

 For Apple, the closest pair of points shows nearly identical volumes but a massive price difference of **$84.95**.
 This suggests a similar pattern where large price movements ocurred without much change in trading volume.
 The distance between these two data points (123.76) is much larger than Microsoft's, indicating a **significant market anomaly** for Apple.

-Such a large discrepancy coulld reflect **external events** like product releases, earnings reports, or macroeconomics factors that drastically altered Apple's stock price without affecting the volume much.
+Such a large discrepancy could reflect **external events** like product releases, earnings reports, or macroeconomics factors that drastically altered Apple's stock price without affecting the volume much.

 ##
 ### Overall Insights
 **1. Microsoft Dominated the Combined Maximum Gain**
-- Microsoft was the major contributor to the combined gain during the maximum gain period, accounting for about 67% of the total gain.
+- Microsoft was the major contributor to the combined gain during the maximum gain period, accounting for about **67%** of the total gain.
 - The individual maximum gain periods for each stock do not overlap exactly, indicating that each stock experienced its peak growth at different times.

 **2. Anomalies Detected in Both Stocks**
 - The closest pair analysis highlights anomalies where significant price movements occured with minimal changes in volume.
 For both Microsoft and Apple, these price discrepancies suggest moments of **market volatility** or potential inefficiencies.
 - Apple's anomaly (with a much larger price difference) suggests a **bigger price shock** occurred without a corresponding volume change, which could indicate a market event or external factor affecting the stock price.

 ##
-The analysis demonstrates that Microsoft had a larger impact on the combined stock performance during the maximum gain period.
+This analysis demonstrates that Microsoft had a larger impact on the combined stock performance during the maximum gain period.
 While both stocks showed strong growth, Microsoft's stock had a greater individual maximum gain.
 Additinoally, the closest pair analysis revealed potential anomalies in the trading behavior of both stocks, suggesting moments of market volatility or unusual pricing patterns.
 These findings provide valuable insights into stock performance and potential risks associated with price fluctuations.

 ##